10 Smart City Apartment Ideas to Make Every Room Work Harder

 Mirrors and layered lighting can make compact rooms feel brighter and more open.

-Storage helps a small apartment function better, but visual space matters too.
+Storage helps a compact home function better, but visual space matters too.
 A room that feels dark, crowded, or heavy can seem smaller than it actually is.
 Mirrors, lighting, and lighter surfaces can help make a compact apartment feel more open and comfortable.

 Mirrors work especially well when they reflect natural light or a clean view.
 Place a mirror across from a window, near an entryway, or behind a small dining table.
 This can make the room feel brighter and visually deeper.
 However, avoid reflecting clutter.
 A mirror facing messy shelves will simply double the visual noise.